 Irene Christodoulaki is a researcher at Vocal Europe.
 Irene holds a master`s degree in European Law and Policy.
 She also has an MSc in Digital Journalism from Goldsmiths, University of London.
 She has worked as a policy analyst and journalist for various research centres and NGOs in Greece, Cyprus and in the UK.
 Her main research interests are Turkey and the Middle East, EU politics, religion in international relations as well as the impact of social media in society.

-Ebubekir ISIK is a Policy Analyst at Vocal Europe.
-He works on regional parties, populism in Europe and the EU's Enlargement Politics.
+Ebubekir ISIK is a Senior Policy Analyst at Vocal Europe.
+He works on EU Foreign Policy and EU Enlargement Politics.

 Stéphanie Leysen holds a LLM in International and European Law from the University of Antwerp and a Master's degree in Human Rights Law with International Conflict & Security from Kent University.
 She is passionate about human rights, migration and environmental issues and has worked on these topics at different international organisations.
 Stéphanie is fluent in Dutch, English and French.

 Carey Bennington is an editing associate at Vocal Europe.
 Originally from Oxfordshire, Carey studies at the University of Exeter and she is interested in European history, and literature.

 Sabri Ben Rommane holds a double MA degree in Global Politics and EUMED Relations from the University of Catania in Italy and the University of Liège in Belgium.
 He has work experience in project writing and management in the frame of EU and non-EU funded calls such as Erasmus+, EuropeAid, AMIF and AICS.
 He is fluent in Italian, English and French and has a good command of Arabic.